-However, maintaining normal estrogen levels is important not only for reproductive health, but a number of important bodily functions.
-Therefore, an estrogen imbalance during any stage in life can wreak havoc on body harmony.
+Maintaining normal estrogen levels is vital not only for reproductive health, but a number of essential bodily functions.
+Unbalanced hormonal levels during any stage in life can wreak havoc on body harmony.

-Continue reading to learn more about healthy estrogen levels and its importance, including the negative effects of an estrogen imbalance.
+Continue reading to learn more about having healthy estrogen levels and what that means exactly for women.

 Ranges of Normal Estrogen Levels